LeviScoffie/Data-Engineering-Zoomcamp-Revived/week3_data_warehouse_bigquery/airflow/workflow.md

 With the class you can define a variable with a DML query Then put it into the `BigQueryInsertJobOperator` to do the operation.

-**TODO** Find a way to drop both columns of the two datasets using using python and sql syntax to automate
+**TODO** _Find a way to drop both columns of the two datasets using using python and sql syntax to automate_ ??

+These bigquery operators are generally wrappers to the cloud sdk functions provided to us by officianl providers such as gcloud in our case.

+For instance, the **BigQueryCreateExternalTableOperator()**operator  has the "ExternalDataConfiguration" wrapper we can checkout what we cab pass without the JSON configuration key we can use the `autodetect` key tag.

+This tag exclusively autodetects the schema and creates a table based on that schema.